 - Brown paint

 - 9- by 12-inch sky-blue construction paper, one sheet per student

 - Crayons, markers, colored pencils, or pastels in assorted colors

 What You Do:

-- Cut green and red tissue paper into 1.5 inch squares.
-Store the squares inside a plastic bag to keep them together.
+- Before class, cut the green and red tissue paper in 1.5-inch squares.
+Store the squares inside plastic bags to keep them together.

-- Apply the tissue paper to the tree with glue.
+- Once the paint is dry, have your students crinkle the tissue paper squares and attach them to the tree branches with glue.

-- Continue placing squares of tissue paper on the tree, mixing the colors, until the tree is relatively full.
+- Have your students continue placing squares of tissue paper on the tree, mixing the colors, until the tree is relatively full.

-- Use crayons, paints, or pastels to further decorate the page.
+- Allow your students to use crayons, markers, colored pencils, or pastels to further decorate the page.